 The Defiance Fire and Rescue Division provides fire prevention, fire suppression and responds to medical emergencies within the City of Defiance and Defiance Township.

 On August 19, 1872, Defiance’s elected officials approved an ordinance to organize the community’s first fire company, Liberty Company No. 1, under the direction of Chief Engineer John F. Deatrick, Sr. and a handful of dedicated volunteers.

-The department is currently staffed with 24 career firefighters (with two being the Assistant Chief and Fire Chief) and three part-time firefighters.
+The department is currently staffed with 23 career firefighters (with two being the Assistant Chief and Fire Chief) and five part-time firefighters.
 The career firefighters are separated into three platoons with each shift working 24 hours on with 48 hours off.
 The shifts have a minimum staffing of five personnel.

 The Assistant Fire Chief is in charge of the Fire Prevention Bureau.
 It is the goal of the bureau to inspect every commercial building once per year.
 In order to meet this goal, line firefighters assist the Assistant Chief in performing fire safety inspections.
 Not only does this help with preventing a fire, but in the event that a fire does occur, the firefighters are familiar with the building because they have been in the structure when visibility was optimal.